michaelpq/michaelpq.github.io/manuals/postgresql/kerberos/index.markdown

 ## Setup the database for GSSAPI connection

+Note that the code needs to be compiled with the configure option --with-gssapi.

 First create the user on the database side that will be used for the
 operations: